Cádiz: City walls and fortifications

 Las Puertas de Tierra originated in the 16th century.
-Once consisting of several layers of walls, only one of these remain today.
+Once consisting of several layers of walls, only one of these remains today.
 By the 20th century it was necessary to remodel the entrance to the Old City to accommodate modern traffic.
 Today, the two side-by-side arches cut into the wall serve as one of the primary entrances to the city.

 El Arco de los Blancos is the gate to the Populo district, built around 1300.
 It was the principal gate to the medieval town.
 The gate is named after the family of Felipe Blanco who built a chapel (now disappeared) above the gate.

 El Arco de la Rosa ("Rose Arch") is a gate carved into the medieval walls next to the cathedral.
 It is named after captain Gaspar de la Rosa, who lived in the city during the 18th century.
 The gate was renovated in 1973.

 The Baluarte de la Candelaria (fortress or stronghold of Candlemas) is a military fortification.
 Taking advantage of a natural elevation of land, it was constructed in 1672 at the initiative of the governor, Diego Caballero de Illescas.
 Protected by a seaward-facing wall that had previously served as a seawall, Candelaria's cannons were in a position to command the channels approaching the port of Cádiz.
 In more recent times, the edifice has served as a headquarters for the corps of military engineers and as the home to the army's homing pigeons, birds used to carry written messages over hostile terrain.
 Thoroughly renovated, it is now used as a cultural venue.
 There has been some discussion of using it to house a maritime museum, but, at present, it is designated for use as a permanent exposition space.

 The Castle of San Sebastián is also a military fortification and is situated at the end of a road leading out from the Caleta beach.
 It was built in 1706.
 Today the castle remains unused, although its future uses remain much debated.

 The Castle of Santa Catalina is also a military fortification, and is situated at the end of the Caleta beach.
 It was built in 1598 following the English sacking of Cádiz two years earlier.
 Recently renovated, today it is used for exhibitions and concerts.